neilenns/mobiflight-docs/content/devices/lcd/configuring-output/index.md

 Make sure the MobiFlight **Run** button is clicked in the toolbar, then verify the display shows the COM1 active frequency.

 {{% /steps %}}

-> [!TIP]
-> TM1637 display modules are configured the same way but have fewer digit and decimal pins to select from in the **Display** tab.